-The US President, on a visit to India, plays to local ambition and flatters its self-regard, encouraging New Delhi to strengthen Washington’s cordon sanitaire around China.
+The US President, on a recent visit to India, played to local ambition and flattered Delhi’s self-regard, encouraging it to strengthen Washington’s cordon sanitaire around China.

 According to Barack Obama, ‘we want India to not only “look East,” we want India to “engage East” — because it will increase the security and prosperity of all our nations.’

-On the same day, the US secretaries of State and Defense, on a visit to Australia, secure the local elite’s commitment to a closer military-strategic alignment against Beijing.
+On the same day, the US secretaries of State and Defense, on a visit to Australia, secured the local elite’s commitment to a closer military-strategic alignment against Beijing.

-Washington’s two departmental heads repeat plans to ‘upgrade the presence of the United States’ in the west Pacific and East Asia.
+Washington’s two departmental heads repeated plans to ‘upgrade the presence of the United States’ in the west Pacific and East Asia.

 [We] are determined to strengthen and deepen our already strong alliances with countries like Australia, Japan, South Korea, the Philippines, Thailand, to build relationships bi-laterally and multi-laterally with other nations to work through these regional organisations.
 To solve problems, like maintaining the freedom of navigation and maritime security that is essential to trade and commerce throughout the region.

 And on this same day, the Australian Greens, a party that lists ‘peace and non-violence’ among its four ‘core beliefs’, demanded ‘strong action’ (including a full trade embargo) from Australia’s government to promote regime change in Burma.